robertoalcantara/cpaux/README.md

 Python objects area created to mimic ruleset objects (security zones, user groups, groups, etc.) and allow easy interaction with them.
 For now only read-only but is should be easy make them writeable if you want.
 Please dont expose this service without extra checks, designed to run in out-of-band network.

+Requires two files on same directory to keys (check CPRulesWeb.py).
+1- .webkey.txt  -> key to access the builtin webserver and get the info 2- .cpkey.txt   -> key to access the checkpoint management server

 Example of API native CP rulebase query:
 ```json